 Exchange of wedding rings or gifts

 It is not a legal requirement to exchange rings.
-You are welcome to exchange gifts instead, or alternatively omit this element altogether.
+You are welcome to exchange other items, or gifts instead.
+Alternatively, you have the option to omit this element altogether.

 Wedding Traditions & Customs